 Driving the bridge-tunnel saves motorists a whopping 95 miles, or about one and a half hours of road time when going between Virginia Beach, Va. and Wilmington, Del.

 The bridge-tunnel’s construction was funded by toll revenue bonds and there is a $12 toll for using it today.
 In the 1990s, the above-water sections were expanded to four lanes at a toll-funded cost of about $200 million.
+If you’re carrying out a research in construction or engineering, this dissertation writing service can help you.

 Expansion of the underwater portions is being discussed, but dates for construction haven’t been set.